FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 This level of application will not be found here.

 #### What can be expected:
-One recomendations will be made per presented major threat. \
+One control recomendation will be made per presented major threat. \
 However, it is important to underline that controls can also be _applied to_ and _guided by_ the organization's security requirements. \
 As can be found in the [case information](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W5/Projects/Risk%20Management/case%20info.md#technical-requirements), the organization has __Technical, Security and User Requirements.__ \
 Some of these requirements will be met through the controls presented here.
 This is because security needs can overlap across diffrent selected controls.